 Laws and Penalties for Doxxing in Singapore (With Examples)

-With the May 2019 amendments to the Protection from Harassment Act (POHA), it will soon be an offence to engage in “doxxing”.
-Under the amendments, which will take effect at a later date, victims who face harassment due to online vigilantes sharing their personal information can seek redress under the POHA’s doxxing laws.
+As of 1 January 2020, it is an offence to engage in “doxxing” in Singapore.
+These doxxing laws are found under the Protection from Harassment Act (POHA).
+Victims who face harassment due to online vigilantes sharing their personal information can seek redress under them.

 What is Doxxing?